 Soon, there’ll be even more ways to explore with the opening of The Soul of Jazz: An American Adventure at the American Adventure Pavilion, as well as the interactive Play Pavilion full of hands-on activities for every age group.
 If your travel plans allow for it, visit EPCOT during one of its seasonal festivals for a deeper dive into arts, food and wine, flowers and gardening, and other culturally enriching pursuits.

-If you want to visit a galaxy far, far away at Star Wars: Galaxy’s Edge, pal around with Buzz and Woody in Toy Story Land, or catch a glimpse of old favorites like Indiana Jones, Disney’s Hollywood Studios is the Walt Disney World Resort theme park where you can do it all (including snapping selfies with Toy Story’s Buzz Lightyear or Star Wars’ Kylo Ren).
+If you want to visit a galaxy far, far away at Disney’s Star Wars land, pal around with Buzz and Woody in Toy Story Land, or catch a glimpse of old favorites like Indiana Jones, Disney’s Hollywood Studios is the Walt Disney World Resort theme park where you can do it all (including snapping selfies with Toy Story’s Buzz Lightyear or Star Wars’ Kylo Ren).

 If kicking back to watch the movies is more your thing, the shows at Hollywood Studios are a must.
 Lightning McQueen’s Racing Academy and Muppet*Vision 3D let you experience your favorite films in a whole new way.
 And the Walt Disney Presents walkthrough attraction commemorates the life and legacy of the man who started it all.